gabrocheleau/merkle-patricia-trees-examples/README.md

 npm install
 ```

 Installing the packages should take a few minutes.
 Once installed, you will be able to follow along using the corresponding numbered examples in the /examples folder.
+To run an example, simply run the command `node example-name.js`

 ## 1. Creating and Updating Tries